sharktacos/OpenColorIO-configs/docs/Photoshop_v2.md

 ## Matte Painting DPX log footage

-Let's assume that we are beginning with a 10-bit Log DPX film plate in ACEScct color space.
+Let's assume that we are beginning with a 10-bit Log DPX film plate in ACEScct color space that you will be adding your matte painting to.
 Photoshop will read this in 16-bit integer mode displaying the log image in raw which will look washed out:

 <img src="img/Photoshop1.png" alt="Photoshop" width="80%"/>